 We’ve got this picture in our minds of a director holding her fingers up in twin L shapes, one inverted, and peering through the box they make, planning how to frame the shot.
 In the real world around us, there are three hundred and sixty degrees of information, and it’s the director’s job, along with the cinematographer, to figure out which very few degrees of that vista best help tell the story to the viewer.
 They do this, in part, by choosing different focal lengths of lenses to use.

-The focal length of the lens will determine the shot’s field of view, or how much of the scene is captured in the frame.
-At their simplest, lenses are either “wide” meaning they show a lot of the scene, “normal” meaning things look about the size they do normally, to someone not looking through a camera lens and “telephoto” meaning things farther away look closer.
+The focal length of the lens will determine the shot’s field of view or how much of the scene is captured in the frame.
+At their simplest, lenses are either “wide” meaning they show a lot of the scene, “normal” meaning things look about the size they normally do, to someone not looking through a camera lens and “telephoto” meaning things farther away look closer.
 Focal length is an important tool used in cinematography.

 Zooming: Changing your focal length on the fly